 You can use free SERP checker tools to track your local competitors.
 To find out what organic listings users get from any specific country or city, simply go to Project Preferences > Preferred Search Engines and add a custom location.
 With the next run, you will get local SERP analysis with the search results specific to this location.
 Review the top-ranking websites and pick those that are relevant to your niche.
 Add them to the list of your local SERP competitors.
 The SERP checker will record all their rankings, SERP features, and position differences as well.
 Don’t miss a chance to audit ranking pages and borrow their best on-page optimization techniques to improve your own content.

 Besides, you can compare how your desktop rankings differ from those on mobile devices.
 To add the Google Mobile SERP Features column to your workspace, right-click on the header of any column, and check the box from the Google.com Mobile rankings section.

-Where to find it: Go toTarget Keywords > Rank Tracking, click on the SERP Analysis tab in Rank Tracker's lower screen, and switch to the Graph view.
-Just like with the SERP position history table, you need to click on the Record SERP data button for every project you'd like to see the SERP fluctuation graph.
+Where to find it: Go to Target Keywords > Rank Tracking, click on the SERP Analysis tab in the lower screen, and switch to the Graph view.
+Just like with the history table, you need to click on the Record SERP data button for every project.
 Mind that to use the option, you'll need a Rank Tracker license.